 What is the difference between compliance-grade books and decision-grade books?

 Compliance-grade books satisfy tax filing requirements—they’re accurate enough for the IRS but may not be timely or detailed enough for operational decisions.
-Decision-grade books are accurate, current, and organized to support real-time forecasting and strategic planning.
+Decision-grade books are accurate, current, and organized to support real-time forecasting and strategic planning, giving you the financial insights needed to track key metrics and key performance indicators, build a better plan, and tie decisions back to business goals.

 Does using cash basis or accrual basis accounting affect 13-week forecast accuracy?

 The accounting method matters less than consistency.
-However, accrual basis typically provides better visibility into earned revenue and committed expenses, which can improve forecast precision for service-based businesses with longer collection cycles.
+Accrual data also supports quantitative methods built from historical data, including simple models such as the straight line method or a moving average, which smooths out short-term fluctuations in data.
+However, accrual basis typically provides better visibility into earned revenue and committed expenses, which can improve forecast precision for service-based businesses with longer collection cycles, while a straight line approach only makes sense when revenue and expenses follow stable patterns.

 How often should a 13-week rolling cash flow forecast be updated?